bernedoodle

 LIFESPAN

 One of the greatest benefits of this particular hybrid is the likelihood of increasing the lifespan of the dog.
-The Bernese Mountain Dog population had decreased to the point that it was hardly possible to avoid mating relatives.
-There were just not enough breeding animals to choose from and they had to breed back to lines that were already represented.
-While this was not unheard of and was performed to perpetuate outstanding traits, it also carried with it some inherent genetic issues.
+The Bernese Mountain Dog population had decreased to the point that breeders often had to breed back to lines that were already represented (relatives).
+While this was acceptable in some cases, it also carried with it some inherent genetic issues.
 One of these that was passed on to the Berners was a shortened lifespan, generally 8-10 yrs at best.
-They have also become increasingly susceptible to certain genetic diseases including cancer, progressive retinal atrophy, cataracts and hereditary eye diseases, arthritis, hip dysplasia, and other ailments -- all of which are common among larger dogs.
+They have also become increasingly susceptible to certain genetic diseases, most all of which are common among larger dogs.

 We have examined the genetic line of both the sire and dam and believe that they are excellent examples of their respective breed and come from quality lines that have been free of any outstanding hip, eye, cancer, or other genetic abnormality.